chimaera66/DNA-autosomal-superkit-creator/README.md

 1. Put your raw autosomal DNA files into the `./input/` folder and make sure they are unpacked (in `.txt` or `.csv` format)

-2. run python `analyse_dna_file.py` and the program will parse the DNA files in the default directory `./input/` and merge them together to a `SuperKit`
+2. run python `analyse_dna_file.py` and the program will parse the DNA files in the default directory `./input/`.

 ## TODO list